zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItem.md

 ### minorTicks

-The minor ticks of the axis.
+The configuration of the value axis minor ticks.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItem`